AdsTable/Algoverse.DataBase-NoSQL-HighLoad/README.md

 You can take and immediately connect AlgoverseDataBase to your project.
 The code is well commented.
 Documentation is still in development.
-For questions about working with the database, please contact the author and database creator: github.com/MBurtsev.
+For questions about working with the database, please contact us.
 Have a nice work!

 //RU